Mechanical Turk: Exhibition

 The Turk made its debut in 1770 at Schönbrunn Palace, about six months after Pelletier's act.
 Kempelen addressed the court, presenting what he had built, and began the demonstration of the machine and its parts.
 Kempelen began every showing of the Turk by opening the doors and drawers of the cabinet, allowing members of the audience to inspect the machine.
 He would then announce that the machine was ready for a challenger.

-Kempelen insisted that the Turk would use the white pieces and have the first move.
-(The convention that White moves first was not yet established, so there was no redundancy.)
+Kempelen insisted that the Turk would use the white pieces and have the first move (as the convention that White moves first was not yet established, these were not redundant to say).
 Between moves, the Turk kept its left arm on the cushion.
 It could nod twice if it threatened its opponent's queen and three times upon placing the king in check.
 If an opponent made an illegal move, the Turk would shake its head, move the piece back and make its own move, thus forcing a forfeit of its opponent's move.
 Louis Dutens, a traveller who observed a showing of the Turk, "attempted to practice a small deception, by giving the Queen the move of a Knight, but my mechanic opponent was not to be so imposed on; he took up my Queen and replaced her in the square she had been removed from".
 Kempelen made it a point to traverse the room during the match, and invited observers to bring magnets and iron bars to the cabinet to test whether the machine operated via a lodestone.

-The knight's tour, as solved by the Turk.
+The knight's tour, as demonstrated by the Turk.
 The closed loop allows the tour to be completed from any starting point.

 The first person to play against the Turk was Ludwig von Cobenzl, an Austrian courtier at the palace.
 Along with other challengers that day, he was quickly defeated, with observers of the match stating that the machine played aggressively and typically beat its opponents within thirty minutes.

 Another part of the machine's exhibition was the completion of the knight's tour, a famed puzzle requiring the player to move a knight around a chessboard, visiting each square once along the way.
 While most experienced chess players of the time still struggled with this, the Turk could complete the tour without any difficulty from any starting point thanks to a pegboard marked with a closed-loop solution (a "reentrant tour").
 Furthermore, the Turk could converse with spectators using a letterboard.
 The operator during the period when Kempelen presented the machine at Schönbrunn Palace, whose identity is unknown, was able to do this in English, French and German.
 Carl Friedrich Hindenburg, a mathematician, kept a record of the conversations during the Turk's time in Leipzig and published it in 1784.
 Topics of questions put to and answered by the Turk included its age, marital status and secret workings.